1988 Nickel Value Checker: Errors List, “P”, “D” & ”S” Mint Mark Worth

 The Reverse Of The 1988 Nickel

-At the coin’s top is “E PLURIBUS UNUM” (meaning “Out of many, one”), with the word “MONTICELLO” appearing below the building’s image.
-The denomination “FIVE CENTS” appears at the bottom of the coin, with “UNITED STATES OF AMERICA” curved along the lower rim.
+“E PLURIBUS UNUM” (Latin for “Out of many, one”) arcs across the top.
+“MONTICELLO” appears directly below the building, with “FIVE CENTS” curving beneath it and “UNITED STATES OF AMERICA” running along the lower rim.

 Other Features Of The 1988 Nickel

-The 1988 nickel is composed of 75% copper and 25% nickel, weighing 5 grams with a diameter of 21.2 millimeters and a thickness of 1.95 millimeters.
-The edge of the coin is plain (smooth), with no reeding or edge lettering.
+The 1988 nickel is composed of 75% copper and 25% nickel, weighing exactly 5 grams with a diameter of 21.2 millimeters and a thickness of 1.95 millimeters.
+The edge is completely plain — no ridges or lettering of any kind.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)